 While I expected this waterfall, I was thinking it was going to be smaller than the first, which I was able to easily climb down past.
 Instead, I had a gaping hole and had to scoot around it and keep going down.

 Not much going on looks-wise, for the trouble.

 When I hit the main creek, I found the remnants of a small bird egg.

-Because I'm a baby and don't like getting water in my boots, nor do I like wading in bare feet (or bringing water shoes), I have to navigate these.
+Because I'm a baby and don't like getting water in my boots, nor do I like wading in bare feet (or bringing water shoes), I have to navigate these with some thought.
 A steep, moss-covered wall on the left.
 A doable line off to the right blocked by the creek (deeper than it looks here).
 I was fairly certain that line to the right would lead to me slipping off those wet rocks into the pool.

 So...convenient log-crossing it is...

 For the record, this one was bobbing pretty good by this point.
 I started to focus more heavily on where the end of this log was laying and how secure it actually would be by the time I got there.
 As I got to that dangling tree limb, I had to push it out of the way while timing the bobs.
 I because pretty worried about the log pushing off the rock and dumping me in the pool.
 It was 4-5 feet deep and early January, so I did not fashion a swim.

 Off the log, closer inspection, yeah, it would easily just slip off into the drink.
 This hung in my mind later on when I decided whether I would use this route to get back to the car.

 This is one of those nice little features that make waterfall hunting worthwhile.